Justy6674/brand-burst-blitz/COMPREHENSIVE_MEMBERS_TODO_FULL_AUDIT.md

 ---

 ### **🔥 PHASE 1: MAKE BASIC FUNCTIONALITY WORK**
-LOVABLE AI - “At every step, act as both a ruthlessly critical full-stack expert—verifying architecture, edge-cases, error-handling and performance—and as a fussy power-user who refuses any compromise on polish, clarity, and real-world reliability.
-Build each feature to production-grade quality or don’t build it at all.”
+LOVABLE AI - "At every step, act as both a ruthlessly critical full-stack expert—verifying architecture, edge-cases, error-handling and performance—and as a fussy power-user who refuses any compromise on polish, clarity, and real-world reliability.
+Build each feature to production-grade quality or don't build it at all."
 #### **Authentication & User Experience Foundation**
 1. **Fix Authentication Critical Issues**
    - [ ] Implement password reset functionality